ICWeiner/FEUP-FSI/LOGBOOK11.md

 openssl rsa  -in ca.key -text -noout
 ```

-First we run this commands so we can look the content into plain text.
+First we run these commands so we can look at the content as plain text.

 **Question 1**